tezos-checker/checker/docs/uniswap.md

 If `lqt = 0` is zero---which means that there is no liquidity in the contract---then this provider is the first "First Liquidity Provider".
 Otherwise, it is the "Non-first Liquidity Provider".
 After we perform all the above checks thus, we operate differently based on whether we have a first or a non-first liquidity provider.

-Q1: When `lqt = 0`, it means that the uniswap contract is deprived of all its liquidity tokens.
+QQ: When `lqt = 0`, it means that the uniswap contract is deprived of all its liquidity tokens.
 The obvious case is when it is in its initial state, but I think it can also get there if every Liquidity Provider remove all liquidity.
 How should we deal with that case?

 ### First Liquidity Provider